Managing the K-6 Learning Environment

 In this course students will explore child development, student well-being, mental health, and their relationship to the management of learning; principles and practices for establishing a productive learning environment; and frameworks and models for understanding and responding to a range of challenging student behaviours.
 The course provides opportunities for pre-service Primary teachers to analyse school policies; to plan and teach lessons using a variety of technologies and strategies; assess student learning; and to evaluate their own classroom management beliefs and practices through a full time 20 day block of professional experience in a Primary school setting.

-This course has a compulsory full time 20-day placement.
+Professional Experience: This course has a compulsory full time 20 day professional experience component.

 Students’ professional commitment to teaching will be assessed by a 100% attendance requirement at sessions indicated as compulsory in the course outline.
 These lectures are compulsory because they present information that is critical to successful completion of the placement.